-There are few things more frustrating than being turned down for a position you want because you’re overqualified.
-Not only did your perfect resume not land you the job—it may have been your undoing!
+There are few things more frustrating than being turned down because you’re overqualified for a job.
+Not only did your perfect resume not land you the role—it may have been your undoing!

 The sting of rejection is never fun.
-But being told you’re “overqualified” can still offer a better understanding of how hiring managers see your application, as well as guide your priorities for future applications.
+But being told you’re “overqualified” can still offer a better understanding of how hiring managers see your application, as well as guide your priorities in the future.

-The designation of “overqualified” isn’t always so cut-and-dry, though.
-We've broken down a few common scenarios to help you better understand what hiring managers really mean when they use the term—and what (if anything) you can do to convince them you’re still a good fit for the role.
+The designation “overqualified” isn’t always so cut-and-dry, though.
+Here, we've broken down a few common scenarios to help you better understand what hiring managers really mean when they use the term—and what (if anything) you can do to convince them you’re still a good fit for the role.

-1. What they really mean: “We worry that you may get bored.”
+What they really mean by “We worry that you may get bored”

-2. What they really mean: “You’re too expensive for us.”
+What they really mean by “You’re too expensive for us.”

 Discussing salary can be particularly tricky in the social-impact field, where tight budgets are often further restricted by grant stipulations or spending limits.
 The organization you’ve applied to might not have much flexibility for salary negotiations, even if you’re a perfect fit.
 If you’re switching from the private sector to the nonprofit sector, a history of high salaries may serve to intimidate hiring managers.

-What you can do: We’d never recommend that you sell yourself short when it comes to salary negotiations.
+We’d never recommend that you sell yourself short when it comes to salary negotiations.
 You’ve worked hard to get where you are, and you should be compensated accordingly!
-But when applying to a new position, it’s always advisable do your research on salary survey sites to make sure you know what to expect.
+But when applying to a new position, it’s always advisable to do your research on salary survey sites to make sure you know what to expect.